HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/troubleshooting.md

 **Solution**:

 You need to configure CORS.
-For more information, see [Configure CORS for AdminUI, OAuth and your applications](../howto/install/cors.md).
+For more information, see [Configure CORS for Admin UI, OAuth and your applications](../howto/install/cors.md).

 ## Domino REST API stops working or crashes